JinweiYao1995/Transfer-Learning-for-multioutput-SK/README.md

-# Simulation for Boxplot of Fig. 5 (RMSE Results)
+# Transfer Learning for Multi-output Stochastic Kriging

-To replicate the simulation results for the boxplot in **Fig. 6** of the manuscript, simply run the `box_pd.R` script.
+To replicate the simulation results for the boxplot in **Fig. 5** of the manuscript, simply run the `box_pd.R` script.
 This one-click execution integrates all benchmark methods and the proposed approach.

 ## Required R Packages